Is Bali Safe for Travelers?

 The scoopy life is fantastic, but you need to be careful at all times

-I was shocked to realize there is hardly any mention of this issue, despite it being one of the major concerns in Bali.
+I was shocked to realize there’s barely any mention of it online, even though it’s one of the most common petty crimes in Bali.

 Petty theft is quite prevalent on the streets of Bali.
 Every day, many tourists get robbed while driving their bikes and using their phones.
 I have been a victim of this myself.
 And, honestly, I have countless friends and acquaintances that have the same story.